DaziumDesignSolutions/CobaltAstra.com/contents/about-us/h1-title.md

-# We partner with you to fully understand your business
+# We Partner With You to Fully Understand Your Business